-Policies: Smiths commitment to human rights and responsibly managing the risks of human trafficking and modern slavery in our supply chains are set out in our Code of Business Ethics, Supplier Code, Human Rights Policy, and Responsible Minerals Sourcing Policy.
+Policies: Smiths commitment to human rights and responsibly managing the risks of human trafficking and modern slavery in our supply chains are set out in our Code of Business Ethics, Supplier Code, Human Rights Policy, Responsible Minerals Sourcing Policy and Human Rights Supply Chain Due Diligence Policy.
 These policies are managed by Smiths Ethics & Compliance team.
 Smiths also has in place supplier due diligence processes and procedures.
 Supplier contracts include clauses binding suppliers to comply with human rights and other applicable laws and require them to honour Smiths Supplier Code in the way they conduct their business.

 Training and awareness: Smiths employees are required to take a comprehensive set of ethics and compliance related training.
-These include repeat awareness training on modern slavery and labour standards assurance.
+This includes repeat awareness training on modern slavery and labour standards assurance.
 New employees are trained as part of their orientation process.
 Smiths training suite helps staff identify modern slavery red flags and is reinforced through communications.
 The Ethics & Compliance team conducts ethics and compliance workshops for middle and senior managers, which also cover modern slavery and associated red flags.
-In FY2022, workshops were conducted in China, Korea, across Latin America, and for teams operating in Africa.
-We communicate the need to report modern slavery concerns through posters at our manufacturing sites.
+In FY2023, workshops were conducted in India, the Middle East, Japan, Singapore (for the teams operating in South East Asia), Germany and The Czech Republic.
+A modern slavery and human rights workshop was conducted in Malaysia and attended by HR colleagues from across South East Asia.
+We communicate the need to report modern slavery concerns through posters at our sites.

-3 US, Mexico, Canada, UK, Ireland, Italy, Germany, United Arab Emirates, South Africa, Czech Republic, India, Finland, Sweden, France, Spain, Japan, South Korea, Singapore, Malaysia, Russia, China, Australia, New Zealand, Brazil, The Netherlands and Costa Rica
+2 US, Mexico, Canada, UK, Ireland, Italy, Germany, United Arab Emirates, South Africa, Czech Republic, India, Finland, Sweden, France, Spain, Japan, South Korea, Singapore, Malaysia, Russia, China, Australia, New Zealand, Brazil, The Netherlands and Costa Rica

-4 United States, Germany, China, United Kingdom, France, Italy, Japan, Czech Republic, Taiwan - Province of China, Switzerland, Canada, The Netherlands, South Korea, Finland, Mexico, Russia, Singapore and Brazil Oversight: Procurement related modern slavery and human rights risks and controls are monitored by a working group comprised of Procurement leadership and the Ethics & Compliance team.
-A second working group (made of colleagues in HR and the Ethics & Compliance team) is focused on risks associated with modern slavery and labour standards arising from Smiths own operations.
+3 United States, Germany, China, United Kingdom, France, Italy, Japan, Czech Republic, Taiwan - Province of China, Switzerland, Canada, The Netherlands, South Korea, Finland, Mexico, Russia, Singapore and Brazil

+Oversight: Procurement related modern slavery and human rights risks and controls are monitored by a working group comprised of Procurement leadership and the Ethics & Compliance team.
+A second working group (made up of colleagues in HR and the Ethics & Compliance team) is focused on risks associated with modern slavery and labour standards arising from Smiths own operations.